Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

-A prompt specifically designed for micro-video recommendation tasks can unlock the potential of LVLMs in this context.
-We design an additional experiment where we modify the textual prompt provided to the LVLM during feature extraction.
-As shown in Table~\ref{tab_prompt}, we compare two settings: (1) \textbf{w/o video rec prompt}, where we only indicate that the input is a video in order to obtain the video content representation; and (2) \textbf{w/ video rec prompt}, where we prepend a prompt specifically designed for the recommendation scenario before inputting the video to guide the LVLM towards extracting features suitable for recommendation.
+We design a prompt for micro-video recommendation by incorporating task-specific keywords, which is referred to as the \textbf{video rec prompt}.
+As shown in Table~\ref{tab_prompt}, we compare two settings: \textbf{w/o video rec prompt}, where we only indicate that the input is a video in order to obtain the video content representation; and \textbf{w/ video rec prompt}, where we prepend a prompt specifically designed for the recommendation scenario before inputting the video to guide the LVLM towards extracting features suitable for recommendation.
 The two prompts are as follows:

 \begin{itemize}[leftmargin=0.5cm, itemindent=0cm] \item \textbf{w/o video rec prompt:} “You are watching a video.
 Write one coherent paragraph describing the scene, people or objects, main actions, and the style or type.” \item \textbf{w/ video rec prompt:} “You are watching \textbf{a micro-video on a social media platform}.
 Please analyze the video content for application in a \textbf{micro-video recommendation system}.
 Write one coherent paragraph describing the scene, people or objects, main actions, and the style or type.” \end{itemize}